What to buy in Barcelona as souvenirs if you are a food lover?

 You can find most of these Spanish specialty foods in the Boqueria Market, but if you enjoy shopping for food, don’t miss our food tours!

-But wait!
-We have one more idea for what to buy in Barcelona as souvenir for your cooking-loving friends!
-Share this post to read our last suggestion!
+AND BONUS!
+One more idea for what to buy in Barcelona as souvenir for your cooking-loving friends!

 Spanish rice.
 Isn’t paella THE most famous Spanish dish?
 Making it a home can be tricky unless you have the right ingredients, and the Spanish type of rice used for it is hard to find abroad: it’s called “arroz bomba”, and it’s pretty easy to find in large supermarkets and specialty stores.
 You can also buy paella packages that come in beautiful presentations containing the main dry ingredients needed: just add the fresh veggies and fish or meat, and you are ready to go!